Cecil Brower: Brownies and Doughboys

 but his big break came when he became a member of the first true Western swing band, Milton Brown and His Musical Brownies.
 In January 1933, Brower, playing harmony, joined fiddler Jesse Ashlock to create the first example of harmonizing twin fiddles.

 Brower learned the art of breakdown fiddling from Brown's banjoist, Ocie Stockard, and developed a free-swinging style which became the cornerstone of fiddlers in Western swing bands.
 The twin fiddles often heard in the Brownies' music (setting a pattern that lasted for decades in country music) are those of Brower and Cliff Bruner, a later addition to the band.
-Like their contemporaries, the Light Crust Doughboys, the Brownies played a mixture of country, pop, and jazz, but had a harder dance edge.

 The group had a regular spot on KTAT-AM, but frequently performed in Waco, where Brower met Jeff Knight, a breakdown fiddle player with whom he became good friends.
 Brower married Knight's daughter, Sybil, on March 23, 1937.
 After Brown's death in 1936, Brower joined the staff of WRR-AM in Dallas, where he worked for $14 a week, and played dances with Roy Newman and His Boys.

 In October 1936, Brower recorded with Bill Boyd and His Cowboy Ramblers in San Antonio; and in June 1937 with Bob Dunn.

 That same week he made his only recording with Bob Wills and The Texas Playboys.
 He then toured with bandleader Ted Fio Rito's orchestra until returning to Texas in 1939, when he joined the Light Crust Doughboys.
 Brower, replacing Buck Buchanan as fiddler in the string section but playing lead (Buchanan had played harmony), was also reunited with Kenneth Pitts.
 The group enjoyed great popularity, and by the 1940s was heard over 170 radio stations in the South and Southwest.